 A person who is seeking veterans’ benefits must first be recognized as a “veteran”.
 This is defined by the VA as an individual who actively served in the military, air, or naval services, and was discharged in a manner other than dishonorable.
 If the person qualifies as a veteran under the VA’s definition, they must meet three conditions in order to receive disability benefits:

 - They must have a current disability that has been formally diagnosed by a licensed medical practitioner

 - They must have been injured or made ill while actively serving in the armed forces

 - Their current disability must qualify as “service connected,” meaning that the disability is related to their time in active duty

 Additionally, the veteran must have been discharged honorably.
-If an servicemember has been discharged with a less than honorable characterization of service, such as an other than honorable, then the veteran must show that his or her service was not “dishonorable” under the requirements of 38 C.F.R.
+If a service member has been discharged with a less than honorable characterization of service, such as an other than honorable, then the veteran must show that his or her service was not “dishonorable” under the requirements of 38 C.F.R.
 3.12.
 These requirements can be confusing, and the information needed to prove honorable service can seem daunting.
 If you have been denied benefits because your service has not be classified as honorable, it is important to contact a military attorney who can help preserve the benefits you fought for.

-Contact a veterans benefits lawyer who can provide you with professional legal assistance in your pursuit to successfully file a claim for veteran's benefits.
+Contact a veterans benefits lawyer who can provide you with professional legal assistance in your pursuit to successfully file a claim for veterans’ benefits.

 The proven attorneys at The Federal Practice Group have over a century of combined experience successfully assisting federal employees through the most difficult periods of their lives and careers.